omnetpp/omnetpp.org/_posts/2019-09-17-summit-community-development.md

 feature, etc. Software bounties are well-known in the industry as a way of improving open-source software, and there are [online services](https://www.bountysource.com/) for managing the process.
 All the community needs is to define and prioritize the tasks we want to be done.
-In particulal, abandoned simulation models and frameworks are quite abundant in the OMNeT++ ecosystem, due to the natural lifecycle of research projects in the Academia (when the research team moves on to a different topic and/or the participating student(s) graduate and leave, nobody is interested in
+In particular, abandoned simulation models and frameworks are quite abundant in the OMNeT++ ecosystem, due to the natural lifecycle of research projects in the Academia (when the research team moves on to a different topic and/or the participating student(s) graduate and leave, nobody is interested in